-- 1. The student shall apply for and pass the National School Psychology Certification Exam (PRAXIS) administered by the Educational Testing Service prior to the completion of the internship, upload the scores to eportfolio, and separately email the scores to the Program Coordinator by April 15. - PRAXIS Scores must be sent to Texas State Board of Examiners of Psychologists and to NASP.
+- 1. The student shall apply for and pass the National School Psychology Certification Exam (PRAXIS) administered by the Educational Testing Service prior to the completion of the internship, upload the scores to Watermark SLL, and separately email the scores to the Program Coordinator by April 15. - PRAXIS Scores must be sent to Texas State Board of Examiners of Psychologists and to NASP.
 If you choose these when you are taking the test, they are free.
 They may cost money to send after the test date. - 2.
-Two weeks BEFORE graduation, the intern should submit the application packet for the Licensed Specialist in School Psychology (LSSP) to the Texas State Board of Examiners of Psychologists (TSBEP) with all required materials except the final transcript from Texas State University.
-Soon after graduation, the graduate must request that the official final transcript be submitted to TSBEP from the registrar. - 3.
-No more than six months prior to applying for licensure in Texas, take and pass the Jurisprudence exam.
-If applying for licensure in other states, review the license requirements for that state. - 4.
+Prior to graduation, the intern must take and pass the Jurisprudence exam.
+If applying for licensure in other states, review the license requirements for that state. - 3.
+After graduation, the intern should submit the application for the Licensed Specialist in School Psychology (LSSP) to the Texas State Board of Examiners of Psychologists (TSBEP) with all required materials.
+The graduate must request that the official final transcript be submitted to TSBEP from the registrar reflecting the degree conferred. - 4.
 The graduate should submit all required documents to the Program internship coordinator (see "Responsibilities of the Intern") by the posted deadlines each semester of the internship.
-All documents are to be uploaded into eportfolio. - 5.
+All documents are to be uploaded into Watermark SLL. - 5.
 Following application for licensure in Texas, the intern has 45 days to complete the requirements for licensure, and may continue to serve at the internship site until that date (see TSBEP rules regarding delivery of services by unlicensed persons).